rahulholkar16/Repo-Mind/README.md

 Set `NEXT_PUBLIC_API_URL` when the frontend should call a deployed backend instead of a local service.

+## Troubleshooting

+If indexing status does not update, confirm the backend and worker services are both running.

 ## Getting Started

 First, run the development server: